2026 MEETING CYCLES

 • The Parks & Recreation Committee meets the second Tuesday of each month – 6:30 P.M. at Powell Township Hall

-• The Powell Township Board meets the third Tuesday of each month – 7:00 P.M. at Powell Township Hall
+• The Powell Township Board meets the third Tuesday of each month – 7:00 P.M. at Powell Township Hall (EXCEPT APRIL: RESCHEDULED TO 28 APR 2026)

 • The Fire Department meets the last Thursday of each month – 6:00 P.M. at Powell Township Fire Hall